Kibria7533/Dev-key-notes/README.md

  ```
  ```
+ If we want to get any resource shot form then kubectl api-resource | grep -i limit
  Suppose you dont know what is pod then you can learn from it kubectl explain pods | less kubectl explain pod --recursive | less